 Fatehpur Sikri can be considered as a city that time forgot.
 An emperor built an impressive city and wrote a new poetry with the stones and one day suddenly abandons it for some inexplicable reason.
 I wanted to visit this deserted city from the years.
 I wandered in India here and there, but never reached to Fatehpur Sikri.
 I had seen Taj Mahal once in the childhood, but Fatehpur Sikri always lured me from a distance.
 The reason behind this was its closeness to Delhi.
 I always thought that I could reach there anytime.
 The same situation is with Khajuraho also.
 Anyway, Khajuraho is still far, but one day I found myself in Agra.
 I got three days leaves and it seemed a perfect time to visit Agra and Fatehpur Sikri.
 Thus on a fine day of December, we visited Fatehpur Sikri to complete another trip of my life.

 Fatehpur Sikri is a UNESCO World Heritage Site.
-This site has two distinct complexes.
-First comprises a Dargah (Tomb) of Shiekh Salim Chisti with Jama Mosque and a lofty gateway known as Buland Darwaja and second is the royal enclosures of the palaces, the harems and official buildings of Emperor Akbar.
-This post is about the first complex i.e. Jama Mosque, Salim Chisti’s Tomb and Buland Darwaja.
+This site basically has three distinct complexes.
+First, The Mosque Complex at the highest level, comprises a Dargah (Tomb) of Shiekh Salim Chisti with Jami Mosque and a lofty gateway known as Buland Darwaja; second, The Royal Complex consists the royal enclosures of the palaces, the harems and official buildings of Emperor Akbar and the third one, The Public Complex, at the lowest level, comprises Panch Mahal, Khwabgah, Anup Talao, Diwan-i-Aam etc. This post is about the Mosque Complex i.e. Jami Mosque, Salim Chisti’s Tomb and Buland Darwaja.

 How To Reach Fatehpur Sikri?
 Fatehpur Sikri is a small town in Agra district of Uttar Pradesh, at a distance of 39 kms from Agra.
 It is just 3 kms off from the Agra-Jaipur-Bikaner National Highway 11.
 Jaipur is approx. 210 kms away from Fatehpur Sikri.